thepanlab/Supercomputing_Instructions/Use_jupyter_notebook.md

 > http://127.0.0.1:8893/?token=48fc02e6eaef0756fdbcf6e7767336620be5c84afccd45f9

 Copy and paste in your browser.
+Now you are ready to use jupyter.